Adcorp to slash costs as tough conditions erode jobs market

 Adcorp’s share price has been battered since it first warned of falling profits, while its CEO, Innocent Dutiro, resigned on October 8.
 Adcorp CFO Cheryl-Jane Kujenga will serve as interim CEO.

-The company’s share price has fallen almost 32% so far in October.
+At 12.15pm, Adcorp’s share price had slipped 7.14% to R13.
+The company’s share price has fallen almost 36.74% so far in October.
 This includes a 22.5% slump on the day it issued a trading update, its worst one-day loss in 25 years.

 The company said on Thursday it had not responded swiftly enough to the slowdown in activity, but would now act to cut costs and simplify operations.